Exploring Performance-Productivity Trade-offs in AMT Runtimes: A Task Bench Study of Itoyori, ItoyoriFBC, HPX, and MPI: Introduction

-Asynchronous Many-Task~(AMT) programming is an established alternative in which programmers divide the computation into many tasks that may be processed in parallel.
+Asynchronous Many-Task~(AMT) programming is an alternative in which programmers divide computation into many tasks that may be processed in parallel.
 An AMT runtime system employs dynamic load balancing of these tasks and overlaps task processing and communication.
-However, the AMT landscape remains fragmented, with diverse execution models and APIs complicating the selection of appropriate systems for specific scientific workloads~\cite{ClaudiaTut,TaxoTasksPPAM17,amtstudy,taskAnalysis20}.
+However, the AMT landscape remains fragmented, with diverse execution models and APIs complicating appropriate system selection for specific scientific workloads~\cite{ClaudiaTut,TaxoTasksPPAM17,amtstudy,taskAnalysis20}.

 To address this challenge, Slaughter \textsl{et al.} introduced a benchmarking system called Task Bench~\cite{TaskBench}, which generates synthetic task graphs representative of various scientific applications.
 By controlling parameters such as dependency structure (e.g., stencil, FFT), granularity, and communication volume, Task Bench isolates runtime-specific characteristics, such as scheduling overhead and communication latency, from application-specific noise.
-Task Bench has been employed to evaluate several systems, including Legion, Realm, StarPU, and HPX~\cite{TaskBenchCharmHPX}.
+Task Bench has evaluated several systems, including Legion, Realm, StarPU, and HPX~\cite{TaskBenchCharmHPX}.

-In this work, we integrate two recent cluster AMTs, Itoyori~\cite{Itoyori23} and ItoyoriFBC~\cite{MiaItoyoriFBCAMTE24}, into Task Bench for the first time.
-Itoyori implements a Partitioned Global Address Space~(PGAS) model that caches global memory accesses combined with nested fork-join~(NFJ) task parallelism.
+In this work, we integrate two recent cluster AMTs, Itoyori~\cite{Itoyori23} and \mbox{ItoyoriFBC}~\cite{MiaItoyoriFBCAMTE24}, into Task Bench for the first time.
+Itoyori implements a Partitioned Global Address Space~(PGAS) model caching global memory accesses combined with nested fork-join~(NFJ) task parallelism.
 For dynamic load balancing, it employs Random Work Stealing~(RDWS) via RDMA.
-ItoyoriFBC is a variant of Itoyori that employs Future-Based Cooperation~(FBC) instead of NFJ, providing greater flexibility for programmers.
+ItoyoriFBC is an Itoyori variant employing Future-Based Cooperation~(FBC) instead of NFJ, providing greater flexibility.